dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Hitch-22-Memoir-Christopher-Hitchens/dp/0446540331/">Hitch-22: A Memoir (Christopher Hitchens)</a>
   1. <a href="https://www.amazon.com/Mortality-Christopher-Hitchens/dp/1455502766/">Mortality (Christopher Hitchens)</a>
   1. <a href="https://www.amazon.com/Moby-Dick-Penguin-Classics-Herman-Melville/dp/0142437247/">Moby Dick (Herman Melville)</a>
+  1. <a href="https://www.amazon.com/Annotated-Lolita-Revised-Updated-ebook/dp/B004KABE2Y/">Lolita (Vladimir Nabokov)</a>
+  1. <a href="https://www.amazon.com/Real-Life-Sebastian-Knight/dp/0679727264/">The Real Life of Sebastian Knight (Vladimir Nabokov)</a>
+  1. <a href="https://www.amazon.com/Better-Angels-Our-Nature-Violence-ebook/dp/B0052REUW0/">The Better Angels of Our Nature: Why Violence Has Declined (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Blank-Slate-Modern-Denial-Nature-ebook/dp/B000QCTNIM/">The Blank Slate: The Modern Denial of Human Nature (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/How-Mind-Works-Steven-Pinker-ebook/dp/B0042XA2XG/">How the Mind Works (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Bell-Jar-Modern-Classics/dp/0060837020/">The Bell Jar (Sylvia Plath)</a>